 Other changes to lender requirements or qualification guidelines that could cause your mortgage to be denied after pre-approval are debt to income guideline changes and variations to the amount of savings expected of a buyer.

-If you are purchasing a home straight from the builder, than in most cases you won't need to have the home appraised, and the banks will provide you with a mortgage loan based on the purchase price that you are paying for it.
-If you are buying a pre-existing or pre-lived in home, then almost always the mortgage lender will require an appraisal that is conducted by an accredited appraiser of the lender's choice.
+If you are purchasing a home straight from the builder, in most cases you won't need to have the home appraised, and the banks will provide you with a mortgage loan based on the purchase price that you are paying for it.
+If you are buying a pre-existing or pre-lived in home, then your mortgage lender will almost always require an appraisal that is conducted by an accredited appraiser of the lender's choice.

 A good mortgage broker will help ensure that the appraisal for your home is ordered on time and from the right appraisal company in order to help you maximize your chances of having a smooth and easy time with your mortgage financing.

 Unforeseen external situations like this demonstrate why borrowers should always work with a mortgage broker and industry expert who can help them navigate such unexpected circumstances.